Vincent-the-gamer/steamdeck-config/README.md

 ```

 ### Notice
-Sometimes, `Decky` disappear after `Steam OS update`, just reinstall it using the methods above, your config of plugins will keep.
+Sometimes, `Decky` disappear after `SteamOS update`, just reinstall it using the methods above, your config of plugins will keep.

 ### Plugins I currently use
 - `SteamGridDB` - Add artwork to your non-steam apps.